mvolkmann/blog/src/zig.md

 - `null`: currently has no value, but may have before and may have later
 - `void`: there will never be a value
 - any kind of error: no value because an error occurred

+The keyword `undefined` cannot be used to test whether a variable value is currently undefined, but a variable can be reset to `undefined`.

 The builtin function `@as` performs an explicit type coercion.
 This can be used to ensure that the initial value is treated as a specific type.